gordonmurray/eth-blockchain-pipeline/README.md

 ## Next Steps

-- Add a block explorer (Blockscout) for visual transaction browsing
 - Implement WebSocket subscriptions for real-time event streaming
 - Add more complex analytics with dbt or similar tools
 - Deploy to a testnet (Sepolia, Holesky)